Modular-ML-inference/inference-server/README.md

 # Prometheus metrics

 The Prometheus metrics are available for scraping on the the port `9050` under url `/metrics` on the trainingapp, and on the port `9000` without any additional url path changes in the inferenceapp.

+# How to construct the pluggable modules

+More detailed information on how to construct pluggable modules (and which pluggable modules can be constructed) can be found in the `pluggable_module_instructions_fl_lo.ipynb` file.